 When experimenting or doing A/B testing, start small and increase your budget over time as you begin to perfect your ads.

-- Use suitable image and powerful marketing message for your ads.
+- Use relevant images with your marketing message for your ads.

 - Select demographics to target carefully.